dpauwels/WebRTC-server-Virtual-Wall/README.md

 Default port is 8080, can be changed with option --port.
 The source html and Javascript files can be found in apprtc-master/src/web_app/.
 Everytime you update the source code, you need to recompile by running ``` grunt build ```

+The IP adresses of the signaling server and the STUN/TURN server can be changed in apprtc-master/src/app_engine/constants.py

 ## Run Collider - WebSocket-based signaling server
 ```
 sudo ./go/bin/collidermain